Classic Motorcycle Build

 12 volt test light

-When diagnosing an automotive electrical problem, always start by checking the test light on your bike's battery.
-Depending on what you testing for, you may have to turn the ignition switch on.
+When diagnosing an electrical problem, always start by checking the test light on your bike's battery.
+And depending on what you testing for, you may have to turn the ignition switch on.

 motorcycle electrical problems